 For every sales training widely hailed as excellent, like the pure intentioned Zig Ziglar or perhaps less noble, but highly skilled Jordan Belfort is someone pushing nonsense; Often obscured by fake reviews and buzzwords.
 The tactics used by many of these business gurus frequently mirror cult leaders, Dan Lok reportedly has students listen to 45 minutes of his recorded mantras daily.

-The flashy over the top ads are a marketing gimmick; they turn off people who aren’t willing to buy the cult-like business training, and manifesting as a character of a wealthy person appeals to those ready to invite a new guru into their lives.
+The flashy over the top ads are a marketing gimmick; they turn off people who aren’t willing to buy the cult-like business training and manifesting as a character of a wealthy person appeals to those ready to invite a new guru into their lives.
 What’s more, the scorning commentary and parodies help enforce a brand image.
 The kind of distribution that comes from the YouTube commentary community is media that would cost millions to buy.

 We’ve also seen the more self-aware gurus; KT Nine used to run ads (selling their garbage course) mocking the ostentatious displays of wealth others in the space were using.
 The ads for Nine University used to start something like “I’m in my super sick car, parked next to my super sweet mansion… Oh no, I’m not.
 I’m in an alley in Pittsburgh.”
-I assume these ads didn’t work, because the new ad recording in what seems to be the same alley now features a Tesla, not a Honda Civic.
+I assume these ads didn’t work because the new ad recording in what seems to be the same alley now features a Tesla, not a Honda Civic.

-Others are on a sort of minimalism kick; Alex Becker, for example, made a video a couple weeks ago titled “Why (As A Millionaire) I Own NOTHING”.
+Others are on a sort of minimalism kick; Alex Becker, for example, made a video a couple of weeks ago titled “Why (As A Millionaire) I Own NOTHING”.
 Becker is now selling courses teaching how to sell courses.
 If I had to guess, this minimalism is a way to set himself apart in a market saturated by displays of extravagance.
-I’d also make a bet that if follow up coverage doesn’t happen, Becker, just like KT Nine, will switch back to the more traditional sports car route.
+I’d also make a bet that if follow-up coverage doesn’t happen, Becker, just like KT Nine, will switch back to the more traditional sports car route.

 The community of business and health gurus are pushing the extremes, and therefore now parody themselves.
-But not only has the lunacy surpassed parody, attempts to poke fun for a laugh feed the sales funnel.
+But not only has the lunacy surpassed parody, but attempts to poke fun for a laugh feed the sales funnel.
 In the last U.S. Presidential election, Trump got more media attention than any other political candidate, even ridiculing brings eyeballs.
 Any criticism or commentary of fake gurus that isn’t attached to damning evidence is to act as a free billboard.